Study in Malaysia for International Students

 The process of applying to enter Malaysia as a student is simple.
 The 80,000 international students from more than 100 countries studying in Malaysia is testimony that Malaysia is a friendly place for international students.

 Students are advised to consult the student counsellors or relevant representatives of the institution on the type of programmes offered and its entry requirements.
 Also, find the budget that best fits your needs.
 Malaysian institutions offer many options that will meet most students' requirements.
-Assistance for the application for Student Passes and Visas to
+Assistance for the application for Student Passes and Visas to enter Malaysia is usually provided by the institutions that a student has enrolled at.

 Cost of Living in Malaysia